saendu/jekyll/_posts/2020-07-22-home-automation.md

 6. Move plug into one of your rooms by drag and drop (if you don't have room create one)
 7. Your plug should now be ready to use

-Ok we can now control your plug with the very useful IKEA Home Smart app.
+Ok, we can now control our plug with the very useful IKEA Home Smart app.
 Is there a option to connect the smart home app to Siri?
 <div style="width:100%;height:0;padding-bottom:58%;position:relative;"><iframe src="https://giphy.com/embed/wYyTHMm50f4Dm" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>
 Nooope for sure not.
 Would be a bit too easy, right?